 My Low Carb Snickers Pie is one of the easiest and most delicious no-bake desserts you can do for the holidays.
-It combines all those delicious flavor profiles from a snickers bar with a creamy filling and butter crust.
+It combines all those delicious flavor profiles from a popular candy bar with a creamy filling and butter crust.
 You’ll be amazed that it’s sugar-free!
 Only 4.71 Net Carbs per slice!

 What you need to make this Low Carb Snickers Pie:

 We use some tasty ingredients that are easy to find in stores and one of my favorite recipes here on the blogs to make this yummy Snickers Pie.
 There are a few steps but they are super easy and you’ll be glad you made it!

 Let’s take a look at the ingredients you’ll need to make this decadent pie for the holidays.

 - Pie Crust: An easy press-in crust is a perfect vessel for this creamy pie.
 The crust is the only thing on this pie that has to be cooked in the oven.
 I use a simple almond flour crust that I’ve added cocoa and man is it delicious.
 It is buttery and is perfectly suited to this pie.

 - Sugar-Free Caramel: You can’t have a Snickers Pie without the caramel right?
 This is hands down my favorite part of the pie.
 It is so decadent and rich.
 It pairs well with the salty peanuts and the creamy filling.
 In order to make it sugar-free and better for us, I make my own caramel and you can too with just four ingredients.
 Check out the recipe post on how I make my Easy Low Carb Caramel.
 You’ll have to plan ahead and make this caramel the day before or at least several hours before so it has time to cool and thicken up.